kieranlaverty/kieranlaverty.githib.io/README.md

 I am currently a penn state student.

-These are my projects throughout my college career.
+These are my projects throughout my freshman year.